aco_dump: compiling shaders without a GPU

 The upstream discussion

-The main pushback was maintenance.
+The main concern was maintenance.
 Anything that depends on RADV internals breaks when those internals change, and they change often.
-The tool lives under src/amd/compiler/tests/ to stay close to the existing test infrastructure and minimize coupling.
+So the tool lives under src/amd/compiler/tests/ to stay close to the existing test infrastructure.

 ← Back to main page